-As part of an independent study at ODU, I worked with Dr. Elizabeth Vincelette in creating and proposing a course and curriculum that strives to 1) encourage humanities students to pursue careers in medicine and 2) to instill empathy in all students considering a medical career by challenging their concept of the patient-physician relationship.
-Below are my comments as I went through the syllabus as I created it.
-The syllabus is now completed and can be viewed here.
+As part of an independent study during my final year at ODU, I worked with Dr. Elizabeth Vincelette in designing a course curriculum with two objectives: 1) to encourage humanities students to pursue careers in medicine and 2) to instill empathy in all students considering a medical career by challenging their concept of the patient-physician relationship.
+Below are my journal entries in chronological order (newest to oldest) that I kept while I was creating the course.
+The syllabus is now complete and can be viewed here.

 I’ve definitely ruined my batting average given this recent, almost month-long hiatus; but considering that the end of my undergraduate career is fast-approaching, I trust you can understand why I have been away.
 These past few weeks have not been completely unproductive, however, in terms of this course.
 I have struggled these past few weeks in deciding how to end the course.
 Originally, I had planned to include either The Doctor’s Stories chronicling the life of Dr. William Carlos Williams or Hospital Sketches by Louisa May Alcott discussing her experiences as a nurse during the Civil War.
 Yet, as I began both of these novels, neither touched on the heart of the subject that I had been pursuing throughout the creation of this syllabus.
 Instead, I began anew and found one of Dr. Verghese’s novels.
 I have long admired Dr. Verghese, who now works as an infectious disease specialist, ever since I heard his TEDTalk on the importance of the doctor’s touch.
 Dr. Verghese’s novel My Own Country, is a fist-hand account of his experiences during the start of the AIDS crisis.
 He gives his accounts first-hand while he was serving a rural community that spanned across Eastern Tennessee and Western Virginia.
 In my eyes, Dr. Verghese is the ideal physician.
 He is kind, patient, and compassionate in his approach with his patients, and he sees his patients as people.
 To end this course, which works to instill empathy and compassion into its participants, by viewing the patient-physician relationship through his eyes then seems like the best possible way to conclude.